Transfer Training Tips for New Occupational Therapists

-Starting out as an new occupational therapist presents many huge challenges.
-From learning the ins and outs of treatments to documenting, and time management…it can feel like there’s no end to all the new things you need to know.
+Starting out as an OT student or new occupational therapy practitioner presents many challenges.
+From learning the ins and outs of appropriate treatments to documentation, to time management…it can sometimes feel like there’s no end to all of the new things you need to know!

-One of the most difficult skills to master as a new occupational therapist is transfer training during ADLs.
+One of the most difficult skills to master as a new occupational therapist is transfer training.

 In this post, you will learn practical transfer training techniques and tips so you can feel confident and safe with your patients every day.